aidencj/TAxt-back-end/README.md

 <img src="./TAxt_appIcon.png" width = "200" height = "200">

 > Please note that if you only want to experience our app, you can directly visit the [front-end](https://github.com/ychia112/TAxt_SocialMedia) and install the app on your phone.
-The following content is only applicable to developers who want to run the back-end server on their own.
+The following instructions are only applicable to developers who want to run the back-end server on their own.

 ## How to use it